 3D PRINTING MATERIALS.
-A proprietary or non-proprietary cementitious material (3D printing concrete or 3D printing mortar) that consists of cement, fibers (if applicable), supplementary cementitious materials (if applicable), fine aggregates or fine and fine and/or-coarse aggregates, and admixtures (if applicable).
-3D printing material is homogenously mixed and extruded in layers during construction.
+A proprietary or non-proprietary cementitious material (concrete or mortar) that consists of cement, fibers (if applicable), supplementary cementitious materials (if applicable), fine and/or coarse aggregate, and admixtures (if applicable).
+3D printing material is extruded in layers during construction.

 3D PRINTING MATERIAL MIX DESIGN.
-Proprietary or non-proprietary 3D printing material design specifying.
-The specific proportioning of the ingredients for 3D printing materials by weight, by volume, or both, and associated documentation usually in weight or volume fractions.
+Proprietary or non-proprietary 3D printing material design specifying the proportioning of ingredients for 3D printing materials usually in weight or volume fractions.

 3D PRINTING MORTAR.
-A proprietary or non-proprietary cementitious 3D printing materials with fine aggregates and no coarse aggregates.
+A proprietary cementitious 3D printing material with fine aggregates and no coarse aggregates.